How to apply for a waiver letter when you are restoring a company using administrative restoration.

 If your company’s last registered office was in one of these areas, you may need to apply to Farrer and Co.
 Before you complete any application form for a waiver letter you should carefully check whether the last registered office address was within the areas covered by Farrer and Co.

-If your company owned any kind of property in Scotland or Northern Ireland, you will require a waiver letter from the Queen’s and Lord Treasurer’s Remembrancer, Scotland or from the Crown Solicitor’s Office, Northern Ireland.
+If your company owned any kind of property in Scotland or Northern Ireland, you will require a waiver letter from the King’s and Lord Treasurer’s Remembrancer, Scotland or from the Crown Solicitor’s Office, Northern Ireland.

 To apply to the Treasury Solicitor complete application form BVC14: